Psychotherapy & Counselling for Depression, Anxiety, Midlife Crisis, Relationship Problems

 Rudolf Allers (1883 – 1963), doctor, psychiatrist and Catholic philosopher, was a major figure in the movement of Individual Psychology and a seminal influence on the young Viktor Frankl, founder of Logotherapy.

-Photo of Sofie Lazarsfeld an inspiration to Surrey Counselling
+Photo of Sofie Lazarsfeld an inspiration to Surrey Counselling and Psychotherapy

 Sofie Lazarsfeld was a pioneer of Individual Psychology specialising in the problems of women, marriage and childhood.